 If you are serious about supporting your immune system and increasing your daily energy, then adding traditionally fermented foods to your diet is a must.
 Although not widely known, the health benefits of these foods are tremendous.
-I am a major proponent of
+I am a major proponent of traditionally fermented foods.

 Because fermentation is an inconsistent process, commercial food processors developed techniques like pasteurisation (a method that destroys dozens of precious enzymes) to help standardise more consistent yields.
 Sadly, I believe that modern culture has sacrificed many of the advantages of traditionally fermented healthy foods for faster and cheaper methods of mass production.